redhat-ai-dev/ai-rhdh-installer/README.md

 ### Install

 >[!WARNING]
 > This installer is incompatible with the `default` namespace.
-Install and uninstall commands *must* include `--namespace <target-namespace>`, or the context namespace should e updated.
+Install and uninstall commands *must* include `--namespace <target-namespace>`, or the context namespace should be updated.
 E.g. `oc project <target-namespace>`.

 To deploy default installations of the above Operators, run:
 ```